matthew-brett/code-u-future/debate/everyone_can_code.md

 # Coding is for everyone!

-* Gone are the days when coding was just for techies.
+* Gone are the days when coding was just for techies
 * It's in the primary school curriculum
-* => In 15 years' time all PhD students will have done it at primary school
+* => In 15 years' time most PhD students will have done it at primary school

+# Premise

+* There will come a time when all new researchers will be able to code
+* A researcher who codes will:
+  * Do better research
+  * Do quicker research
+  * Do more reproducible research
+  * Be able to supervise students who code
+  * Publish more papers, books etc.
+  * Progress faster in their career

 # Why does it matter?